Is Underfloor Heating Worth It? Pros, Cons & Costs

 Underfloor heating can be fitted under many different types of flooring, including:

-While it can be fitted under all of these different floorings, there will be differences in terms of how quickly and efficiently the heat transfers to the surface.
-You’ll get the best results from a surface that has good conductivity such as tile or stone but there will be a compatible system for just about any type of flooring.
+There will be differences between these materials in terms of how quickly and efficiently the heat makes its way to the surface.
+You'll get the best results from a surface that has good conductivity such as tile or stone.
+But there will be a compatible system for almost any flooring.

 Increase the value of your home

-Underfloor heating is often seen as a modern and highly advanced way of heating a home, which can give a sense of luxury to potential buyers if you’re looking to sell your home.
+Underfloor heating is seen as a modern and highly advanced way of heating a home.
+This can give your home a sense of luxury to potential buyers.

-The system itself comes with a reasonable price tag but the cost of installation could soon add up.
-Unless you’re having work done on your floors at the time of installation, or are moving into a new build where you can have the system fitted immediately, it could prove costly.
+The system itself comes with a reasonable price tag but the installation costs can soon add up.
+Unless you're having work done on your floors at the time of installation then it could prove costly.
+Also, if you’re having an extension fitted or are moving into a new build, then it can be fitted immediately.